 Now the output formats include MP3, AAC, FLAC and WMA, you can just to choose a suitable one and set the other parameters according to your need.

 Moreover, you can reset the conversion speed, the default one is 20X.
 If you want to get a high audio quality, you can choose a low conversion speed.

 Step 4.
 Click the "Convert" button to start your iTunes music converting.

-After the conversion, all the downloaded Apple Music files are converted to MP3 format, and you can burn them to CD now.
+After the conversion, all the downloaded audio files are converted to MP3 format, and you can burn them to CD now.

 Step 1, Open your iTunes.

 Step 2, Create a playlist, and add the converted MP3 songs to the playlist you have created.